Doors at 8 App Development

 Navigation Bar

-We designed the bottom navigation bar to give users quick and seamless access to the app’s core features.
+I designed the bottom navigation bar to give users quick and seamless access to the app’s core features.
 The Home tab leads to a personalized discovery feed featuring artists, venues, and events based on user interests.
 The Search tab allows users to explore trending events, apply filters, and browse by categories like raves, concerts, and costume parties.
 The Tickets tab provides instant access to purchased tickets, making it easy to retrieve QR codes for entry.
 Finally, the Profile tab lets users manage their account, view mutual connections, and share their event history—encouraging self-expression and social discovery.

 Final Designs